Ageing & Sleep

 Where and when should you seek help?

-Talk to your local doctor if you have persistent problems with your sleep such that it affects your daytime wellbeing (see Insomnia) or you are always feeling sleepy during the day (see Excessive Daytime Sleepiness).
-Neither of these is a normal result of ageing.
-Something can be done about both of them.
+However, if you have persistent problems, believe your sleep issues may be due to poor health, your sleep problems are affecting your daytime wellbeing (see Insomnia),your mood or ability to concentrate (See Memory, Thinking and Sleep), or you are always feeling sleepy during the day (see Excessive Daytime Sleepiness), talk to your local doctor.
+None of these is a normal result of ageing.
 You should also seek help if your partner notices something wrong with your breathing during sleep.
-There are effective treatments for snoring, sleep apnoea and insomnia.
+There are effective treatments for snoringsleep apnoea and insomnia.

 How are sleep disorders treated?

-Treatment for a sleep problem depends on the cause, so the issue has to be diagnosed before treatment commences.
-Talking to a doctor about sleeping problems is important.
+Treatment for a sleep problem depends on the cause, so the issue must be diagnosed before treatment commences.
+Talking to a doctor about sleep problems is important.
 You might need a referral to see a sleep specialist.
-There are a variety of effective treatments for snoring, sleep apnoea, restless legs, insomnia and other common sleep problems.
-If you have insomnia, your doctor might recommend that you see a psychologist who specialises in Cognitive Behaviour Therapy for Insomnia (CBT-i).
-Alternatively, your doctor may prescribe melatonin (a synthetic version of the hormone naturally produced by your body and sold as Circadin).
+There are a variety of effective treatments for snoringsleep apnoearestless legsinsomnia, and other common sleep problems.
+If you have insomnia, your doctor might recommend that you see a psychologist who specialises in Cognitive Behaviour Therapy for insomnia (CBT-i).
+Alternatively, your doctor may prescribe melatonin (a synthetic version of the hormone naturally produced by your body).
 Sleeping tablets, on the other hand, are effective for just a short time, and should not be used for longer than four weeks.
 You may find it difficult to stop taking them, and they may also make you drowsy the following day.
 Sleeping tablets also increase the risk of falls in some older people.

 Poor sleep may not simply be related to getting older.
 Stress, depressionanxiety, medications, pain and many other factors may all contribute.
 Remember that good sleep is vital for good health, and any concerns you have are best raised with your doctor.